tawesoft/strictdom/README.md

 Strictdom
 =========

-Stictdom is a strongly-typed front-end to [Dominate](https://github.com/Knio/dominate/pull/111), a Python library for creating and manipulating HTML documents.
+Stictdom is a strictly typed wrapper over [Dominate](https://github.com/Knio/dominate/pull/111), a Python library for creating and manipulating HTML documents.